bernatbellmunt/ironh_project1/README.md

 In proportion, the most fatal activity is swimming.
 ![image](https://user-images.githubusercontent.com/62396094/196153896-f6757687-3c91-4088-8623-9fcf6eddd9f2.png)

 Therefore we can **refuse the first hypothesis**.
 Even though the number of attacks have risen with time, the fatality of these attacks has remained stable.
+Fatality rate was much higher during the 50s and 60s.
 Overall the activity that experiences the most attacks is "Other", even though in the last 20 years Surfing is the main cause.
 However the activity with the highest fatality rate is Swimming.

-2. If I were a surfer, when and where is it more likely I will get attacked?
+### HYPOTHESIS 2: Australia is the country where surfers are more attacked in the summer

    *2.1.
 What is the season with more attacks?*